andreacfm/active_metadata/README.md

 * Method models/Watcher.notify_changes: it should be better ti get the list of user in one shot to load them from the SQL Database in one shot and not for every watcher

+* Saving the model name into histories, notes etc... records could allow the gem to be used for more models into the same applications.
+As per the id also the model name should consider the presence of a a parent.